 TESM-T 534 Cultural Tourism Management (3 cr.)
-The course investigates the relationship between culture and tourism by examining the socio-cultural complexities of cultural heritage tourism.
-Issues and trends in the management of tangible and intangible assets, such as interpretation, globalization, cross-cultural values, impacts of development, sustainable tourism, etc., are also investigated.
+The course investigates the socio-cultural complexities of heritage tourism, including values, subcultures.
+Issues and trends in the management of land/submerged cultural resources and other destinations/events are identified to create more engaging experiences and improve touristhost relationships.
+More contemporary facets of cultural tourism such as globalization, new media interactivity and urban regeneration through urban trails, etc. are also investigated.